sahiltanwar/Data-Structure/README.md

 # Data Structure

-In this repository I'll add all of my data structures implementations.
+In this repository I'll add all of my data structures program.
 Most of them are implemented by C programming language.

 Enjoy! :)